hltcoe/turkle/README.md

 Apache will look in its default location for the static directory so you'll need to create a symbolic link (more convenient) or copy the files (safer).
-After starting Gunicorn and restarting Apache with the new configuration, you should be able to view the site at http://localhost/ or whatever the appropriate host name.
+After starting Gunicorn and restarting Apache with the new configuration, you should be able to view the site at http://localhost/ or whatever the appropriate host name is.

 Instructions for using Gunicorn with nginx are found on its [deploy page](http://docs.gunicorn.org/en/latest/deploy.html).
 You will still need to configure nginx to serve the static files as we did with Apache.